xordataexchange/dockrkt/README.md

 Conventions
 ===========

-Repository is required in the URL.
-For hub.docker.com use "docker".
+Registry is required in the URL.
+For hub.docker.com and base images like 'ubuntu' use "docker".
 So to convert bketelsen/nsqd you would request http://dockrkt.com/docker/bketelsen/nsqd:latest

 Tags are optional, latest is assumed if none given.